-10. The highest ground is 145 m AOD in the north-east and the land falls generally to the south and west, to a minimum height of 133 m AOD in the south of the site.
-All gradients are less than 7° and therefore do not impose any limitation on the quality of the agricultural land.
+10. The land slopes gently southwards and westwards from approximately 145m AOD in the north to approximately 130m AOD in the south-west corner of the site.
+Gradients nowhere exceed 5° and therefore do not impose any limitations on the quality of the agricultural land..